PaulCapestany/toy-service/README.md

 ## Related Projects

 - **[toy-web](https://github.com/paulcapestany/toy-web)**: A planned minimalistic frontend companion, designed as a simple HTML/JS client that interacts with `toy-service`.
 Ideal starting point for designers and frontend-focused contributors.

+### Contributing

+Interested in contributing?
+See `CONTRIBUTING.md` for workflow, commit conventions, and release guidance.
 - **[gitops](https://github.com/paulcapestany/gitops)**: Manages CI/CD (i.e. building and deployment) of the bitiq microservices using GitOps principles.
 Ideal starting point for SREs and infrastructure-focused contributors.

 ## Contributing